 - Submit a senior thesis on an approved topic which is judged to be of honors quality by a faculty committee appointed for this purpose.

-Research proposals are due on or about March 9th.
-Thesis proposals may be submitted in person or by e-mail, fax or snail mail.
+Research proposals are due on March 13th by 5pm.
+Thesis proposals may be submitted in person or by e-mail, fax or snail mail to Dean Pirrotti.

 Completed Theses Deadline